Skip to main content

 Traditional classroom model

-Upon successful completion of the course, students will be able to analyze the underlying Jewish legal, ethical, and theological principles relevant to commercial activity, as well as their practical manifestations.
+Upon successful completion of the course, students will be able to: discuss, illustrate and summarize classic and modern Jewish principles of the legal system, economics and business; categorize and analyze the underlying Jewish legal, ethical and theological principles relevant to modern commercial activity; apply these principles to a broad range of business transactions.

 In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, Business Law, or Ethics (10/10) (8/15 revalidation) (3/21 revalidation).